We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Neurological disorders: For example, strokes and autonomic neuropathy may cause night sweats.

 - Cancer: Night sweats can also be an early indication of cancer, especially lymphoma or leukemia, though other initial symptoms may be more noticeable.

 Transgender people often have difficulty sleeping, according to

 In a person going through menopause, doctors consider night sweats to be a vasomotor symptom, because the issue affects blood flow.
-Also, research points to a link between night sweats and the risk of coronary heart disease in midlife.
+Also,

 Night sweats can be a side effect of some medications, including: